Deevad/peppercarrot_fonts/README.md

 * Chinese simplified (简体中文)
 * Korean (한국어)

+# Installation

+On Arch Linux and derivates, you can install all of these fonts at once by installing [peppercarrot-fonts-git](https://aur.archlinux.org/packages/peppercarrot-fonts-git/) from the AUR.

+On other platforms, you may have to install the fonts you want to use manually.

 # Modifications/Derivations

 Modification or derivation can be done with FontForge.
 FontForge sources files (sfd) can be saved in a subdirectory "sources".